For Duke Undergrads

 Certificates in Biology and Chemistry

 Although Duke does not offer an undergraduate major in Biochemistry, students can earn a Certificate in Biochemistry through either the Biology or Chemistry departments.
 The inclusion of additional analytical background in chemistry and biochemistry is valuable preparation for students planning graduate studies in biochemistry and molecular biology, as well as professional studies in the health sciences.
 Interested undergraduates are encouraged to contact faculty within the Department of Biochemistry regarding research projects in their labs.
-Students fulfilling the requirements of the Concentration in Biochemistry will receive a note on their official transcript certifying successful completion of the requirements.
+Students fulfilling the Concentration in Biochemistry requirements will receive a note on their official transcript certifying successful completion of the requirements.

 Summer Biochemistry Undergraduate Research Fellowships